In December 2018—the worst December for the S&P 500 since 1931—a record $89 billion flowed out of equity mutual funds.

 Figure 2 tracks the growing investment, via mutual funds, in emerging markets since 1993.
 In February 1993, the first month Morningstar began reporting Diversified Emerging Markets category net flows, $39 million was in funds whose benchmark was the MSCI Emerging Markets Index.

-The blue bars in Figure 2 illustrate the buying and selling patterns of investors, represented by the estimated net flows into what is now a $319 billion1 category.
+The blue bars in Figure 2 illustrate the buying and selling patterns of investors, represented by the estimated net flows into the category.
 The green line illustrates the jagged ascent of the index.
-As can be seen at multiple times over the last 20-plus years, those who took part in peak selling at market bottoms were largely absent from rallies that followed.
+As can be seen at multiple times over the years, those who took part in peak selling at market bottoms were largely absent from rallies that followed.

 Return to the Volatility Guide